Pregnancy and Posture

 Here are tips to help you use good posture when standing:

 It’s best to avoid standing for long periods.
 Try to vary your position often.

 When you do have to stand, keep your feet slightly apart and avoid locking your knees.
 Remember to keep your pelvis tucked in.

-If you have to stand in 1 place for a long time, place 1 foot on a small step stool.
+If you have to stand in one place for a long time, place one foot on a small step stool.
 This takes some of the weight off your lower back.

 Good posture can help you look and feel better and may prevent some of the discomforts that can happen later in pregnancy.

 Online Medical Reviewer:

 Date Last Reviewed: